ARMmbed/mbed-os-example-tls/README.md

 2. Open a command line tool and navigate to the project’s directory.

-3. Update mbed-os sources using the `mbed update` command.
+3. Update `mbed-os` sources using the `mbed update` command.

-4. Build the application by selecting the hardware board and build the toolchain using the command `mbed compile -m K64F -t GCC_ARM -c -j0`. mbed-cli builds a binary file under the project’s `.build` directory.
+4. Build the application by selecting the board and build toolchain using the command `mbed compile -m K64F -t GCC_ARM -c -j0`. mbed-cli builds a binary file under the project’s `.build` directory.

 5. Connect the FRDM-K64F to the internet using the Ethernet cable.